To prepare and support teachers who are firmly grounded in the knowledge, skills, and dispositions needed to promote student learning.

 To be nationally recognized for developing skilled and caring professionals prepared to educate students in a diverse and changing world.

 The School of Education prepares teachers at both the undergraduate and graduate levels and provide advanced professional development through a fully online Master of Education program.
 Initial undergraduate licensure programs are offered on the main campus.
 Graduate licensure programs are offered on the main campus as well at two extended sites in Minnesota.
 The SOE faculty have multiple years of experience in K-12 settings and remain active in the schools and community.
-Five (31%) full-time faculty are of diverse ethnic heritage.

 The Teacher Education program at the College of St. Scholastica is accredited by both the Council for the Accreditation of Educator Preparation (CAEP) and the Teacher Education Accreditation Council (TEAC) for a period of 7 years, from October 2013 to October 2020.
 This accreditation includes the following sites: Duluth, Brainerd, St. Paul, St. Cloud, and Rochester, Minnesota.
 The accreditation does not include individual education courses that the Educator Preparation Program offers to P-12 educators for professional development, re-licensure, or other purposes.